 How many photographs will we get?

 More than you’ll ever use!
-Typically you can expect between 600 and 700 photographs.
-For smaller weddings, there will be no less than 400 and for larger and longer weddings you could end up with way more.
-With a second shooter you can expect roughly 1000 images.
-I don’t stop shooting all day long, and my cameras can take 20 images per second.
-However, I’m a big advocate of quantity over quality and would much rather craft a great image in camera and with editing to form part of a story, than shoot as many images as I can.
+Typically you can expect around 500 photographs.
+For smaller weddings, there will be no less than 500 and for larger and longer weddings you could end up with way more.
+With a second shooter, you can expect around 800-1000 images.

 Who is the best wedding photographer in the UK?

 I don’t really think there is a best one.
 Each photographer has their own style and way of working, and choosing your wedding photographer is really a matter of personal taste.
-I have however been ranked as one of the top wedding photographers in the UK for the past few years.
-See my awards page for more info.
+I have however been ranked as one of the top wedding photographers in the UK for the past few years by organisations such as Fearless Photographers and Masters of Wedding Photography.